 The sacrament of reconciliation (also know as the sacrament of penance, of conversion, of forgiveness, or simply as “confession”) is one of the two sacraments of healing, for it heals the Christian of the greatest sickness, sin, which corrupts our true humanity and separates us from God and from each other.
 The other sacrament of healing is Anointing of the Sick.

-The Sacrament of Reconciliation is celebrated each Wednesday from 5:00 to 6:15 pm, and by appointment with Fr.
-Devdas Masillamony
+The Sacrament of Reconciliation is celebrated in the church each Wednesday from 5:00pm until the last penitent has had a chance to confess, and by appointment with the pastor.

 Requirements: Child must be in grade 2 or older, have had a least one previous year of religious education, baptized and enrolled in Sunday Religious Education or attend Catholic School, to enroll in sacramental prep for Reconciliation.